Mtillmann/mtillmann.github.io/posts/fedora-41-workstation-install-chrome-change-default-terminal.md

 ### 1. Install kitty

-[Install kitty](https://sw.kovidgoyal.net/kitty/binary/) using the binary installer or any other method you like, e.g. `sudo dnf install kitty`<C/>.
+[Install kitty](https://sw.kovidgoyal.net/kitty/binary/) using the binary installer (and follow the instructions there!) or any other method you like, e.g. `sudo dnf install kitty`<C/>.

 ### 2. Set kitty as the default terminal